 - Visually scan a work area or travel route for signs of safety threat.
 Avoid secluded areas or ‘blind spots’ within the facility.

-- If you must travel alone, be within sight or sound of an officer at all times when in any inmate area.
+- If you must go alone, be within sight or sound of an officer at all times when in any inmate area.
 Know where the next officer station is on your route.
 Check in by a wave or ‘Hello’ with each officer to be sure they know you are traveling in the area.

 - Dress conservatively to avoid misinterpretation.
 Choose loose-fitting functional clothing and eliminate jewelry such as necklaces that can be a choking threat.